Rachel Nichols (journalist): Showtime

 In September 2022, Nichols joined Showtime Sports to contribute to their basketball coverage.

+Undisputed

+In August 2023, it was announced that Nichols joined Fox Sports as one of the panelists for the weekday morning debate show Undisputed with Skip Bayless, Keyshawn Johnson, Michael Irvin and Richard Sherman.

 Personal life

 Nichols married film and music video director Max Nichols, son of film and stage director Mike Nichols, in a Jewish ceremony in Venice in 2001.
 Her stepmother-in-law, the stepmother of Max Nichols and the last wife of Mike Nichols before his death, is Diane Sawyer.
-Nichols and her husband have twin daughters.
+The couple have twin daughters (born March 2011).
 She also has one older brother and one younger brother.